angrykoala/peer-room/README.md

 WebRTC + Sockets for a lovely P2P

+* `npm run examples` to run examples in localhost:1222

 # Define topology of an use case
 * **Rooms**
   * Every peer belongs to a room